 Dog Friendly?: It is private land, so please be mindful of your pet.
 I would advise a leash, and make sure to clean up after it.

 Length of Trail: It is not a long walk as far as area is concerned, but as mentioned above, you could quite possibly spend hours discovering, examining, and exploring the woods.

 #3 – Top Bridge (Parksville)

-Top Bridge is one of my favorite areas to explore (probably mostly due to the fact it is so easily accessible from my house).
-This magnificent suspension bridge spans the beautiful Englishman River, and connects many fantastic walking and biking trails.
+Top Bridge is one of my favourite areas to explore (mostly due to the fact it is so easily accessible from my house).
+This magnificent suspension bridge spans the beautiful Englishman River and connects many fantastic walking and biking trails.
 Sit and enjoy the view, swim in the many pools, fish for salmon in the river, or hike, walk or bike the many trails surrounding this beautiful structure.

 Top Bridge Regional Trail has several access points.
 If you are just interested in viewing the suspension bridge, the quickest access point is at the end of Chattell Road.
 Head just past the truck scales on Highway 19A, and continue past the four-way stop which puts you onto Kaye Road.
 Turn right onto Chattell Road and continue to the end.
 You will see the suspension bridge from the large parking area.